nonomino/aoc-2024/README.md

 # Instructions

-To start a new day, generate code from a template using the command:
+To start a new day, download your input from the advent of code website and put it in a file named `dayXX.txt` where `XX` is replaced by the two digit day of the month within a subdirectory called `inputs`.
+Then, to generate code from a template using the command:

 ```
 make start